-- With the rise of eReaders, readers are free to read whatever they want without worrying about who is looking at the age category of the chosen book.
+- The adult-oriented Harry Potter book covers aside, with the rise of eReaders, readers are free to read whatever they want without worrying about who is looking at the age category of the chosen book.
 The secret reading world of the Kindle.

-- There’s a difference between the intention of the author, the intention of the publisher and the readers who these books actually appeal to.
+- There’s a difference between the intention of the author, the intention of the publisher and the readers to whom these books actually appeal.

 - In literary criticism the Intentional Fallacy describes the problem of trying to judge the merit of a work according to the perceived intention of its author.
 The challenge for critics is to consider the author as ‘dead’ when regarding the work.
 On the other hand, it’s almost impossible to judge a book without considering who the book is for: No one would buy it, retailers don’t know who they’re supposed to be selling it to.
 There’s a huge demand in our culture for everything to be carefully categorised, especially when it comes to age-groups in children’s books.

-- In the same way, you have to see yourself as a man or a woman, or in other categories.
+- In the same way, people see themselves as a man, woman, or in other categories.

 - Children don’t do the same with adults’ books.
 Children never say of a book for adults: This appeals to me — therefore it must be a children’s book.
 Yet adults systematically claim ‘children’s books’ as their own, by saying that if a book speaks to them, then it’s not actually a children’s book at all.